Oukaïmeden

 The skiing area is at an altitude of between 2600 m and 3200 m and has six ski lifts.
 There are some hotels and ski rental facilities nearby.
+Recently oukaimeden is more known of it’s Bouldering potential then the skiing possibilities.

-Oukaimeden has a warm-summer Mediterranean climate (Csb) with short but warm summers and long, chilly winters with a great amount of snowfall.
+Oukaimeden used to have a warm-summer Mediterranean climate (Csb) with short but warm summers and long, chilly winters with a great amount of snowfall.